dereneaton/ipyrad/docs/analysis.rst

 genomic analyses.
 Many of these tools are still in development and will be expanded with time.

-Some of the tools are available as separate command line programs (e.g., svd4tet) while others are accessed through the ipyrad_ Python API (e.g., plotting functions).
+Some of the tools are available as separate command line programs (e.g., tetrad) while others are accessed through the ipyrad_ Python API (e.g., plotting functions).
 For the latter, a bit of familiarity with Python programming will generally help.
-However, we are working to develop a suite of examples in the form of :ref:`cookbook recipes<cookbook_recipes>` which should make it easy to use.
+However, we are working to develop a suite of examples in the form of :ref:`cookbook recipes<cookbook_recipes>` which aim to make it easy to learn.

 Loading an Assembly into the API